top of page

-The conference program will be posted in March 2025, after completion of the submission reviews.
+The conference program will be posted in March 2026, after completion of the submission reviews.

-In the meantime, enjoy Dr. Reader's 2024 keynote, which features the importance of smiling as the end of the world is NOT imminent!
+In the meantime, enjoy Dr. Reader's 2024 keynote, which features the importance of smiling as the end of the world is not imminent!
 Hopefully!

 Keynote Speakers